upstash/degree-guru/README.md

 Finally, set the `OPENAI_API_KEY` environment variable to embed user queries and to generate a response.

 Once the environment variables are set, DegreeGuru is finally ready to wake up and share its wisdom with the whole world.
-Simply run the following the start DegreeGuru web application:
+Simply run the following to start DegreeGuru web application:

 ```bash
 npm run dev